The question “what is a shadow payroll” comes up quite frequently in our conversations about working abroad with organisations and individuals.

 – the addition of supplemental pays such as RSUs and stock options resulting in the shadow payroll needing to be operated in a different way for these items.

-It is therefore recommendable to engage the expertise of a niche expat tax and global mobility specialist like us to at least advise on and supervise the shadow payroll process.
+It is therefore recommendable to engage the expertise of a niche expat tax and global mobility specialist to at least advise on and supervise the shadow payroll process.

 Contact us should you require further clarifications on how a shadow payroll is operated.
 We offer a free ½ hour consultation.